julioaugusto/ScrumValuesAndRolesCardGame/V3_SG2020/V3_SG2020_content_EN.md

 Card 26 = "To trust the Scrum process to guide the work needed to satisfy the requirements of the product."

 Card 27 = "Not to fear to raise impediments on a daily basis."

+## Antipatterns

+### Commitment

+Card 28: "Adding new features to the Sprint Backlog that do not relate to the current goal."

+### Focus

+Card 29: "Helping other teams (reaulting in own teams goals not met)."

+### Openness

+Card 30: "Keep relevant knowledge to yourself."

+### Respect

+Card 31: "Changing the work of your colleague without communication."

+### Courage

+Card 32: "I have always done it that way."